JamesMachamer/ImageJ/README.md

 # Muscle fiber analysis
-This macro allows the user to perform two coupled tasks:

-1) Identify muscle fibers based on staining and measure their cross sectional area.
-2) Identify the myosin subtypes present in the muscle fiber based on visually determined lower threshold levels
+Requirements:

-Requirements:  This macro utilized plugins that are loaded with FIJI v 2.0.0-rc-65/1.52i/Java 1.8_066 (64-bit).
-Additionally, this macro requires LSM files that has atleast a dystrophin channel.
-If no myosin channels are present, only the area will be measured.
+ImageJ Requirements:  This macro was coded to run on FIJI v 2.0.0-rc-65/1.52i/Java 1.8_066 (64-bit).
+Image requirements: This macro requires LSM files containing a dystrophin channel.
+If no myosin channels are present, only the  will be measured.

+Macro Summary:

+This macro allows the user to perform two tasks, the second being dependent on the completion of the first:
+  1) Identify muscle fibers based on dystrophin staining, exclude fibers based on measurement thresholding, directly delete erroneously detected fiber, and measure the cross sectional areas of all detected fibers.
+  2) Measure the intensity of staining for each other channel (myosin), determine if a fiber is positive or negative for each myosin based on a minimum intensity threshold, and count the number of fibers positive for each myosin subtype and combination of myosin subtypes.

+Starting analysis:

-After starting the macro, select a folder that contains the LSM files that you want to analyze.
-When each LSM file is loaded, a folder is created with the same name that will contain the results.
+First, all of the LSM files that you want to analyze need to be placed in a single folder.
+To analyze images, run the macro and select     the folder containing the LSM files when prompted.
+Each LSM file will be loaded sequentially and after the analysis is completeed the     results will be saved in a folder with the same name as the LSM file.

+Setting Channels:

 When the file is loaded, the identity of each channel has to be set.
-Analysis of muscle fiber area will be peformed by a semiautomated analysis of the dystrophine channel using the following method:
+The macro will detect how many channels are present and an identity has to be assigned for each channel: dystrophine, myosin 1, myosin 2, myosin 3, or not analzed.
+The dystrophin channel will be used to identify individual fibers and measure cross-sectional area.
+The myosin channels will be used identify the myosin subtypes presence in each fiber.

+Fiber area identification:

 1) A local thresholding algorithm will be applied to identify the dystrophine stain.
 2) A neurite tracing algorithm identifies putative signle dimensional borders of the fibers based on the dystrophin thresholding.